 - Specialisation in Accounting and Management Control: knowledge of management accounting and control equivalent to an advanced undergraduate level course in accounting.

 - Specialisation in Corporate Financial Management: knowledge of corporate finance equivalent to that provided in an advanced level undergraduate course in corporate finance.

-Participants on all specialisations are assumed to at least hold prior knowledge as follows:
+Participants on both specialisations are assumed to at least hold prior knowledge as follows:

 - basic knowledge of accounting and accounting systems